kilar95/Data-Analysis---Cyclistics-/README.md

 ###### Ilaria Bertoldi
 ###### April 2022

-## Case Study Introduction: How Does a Bike-Share Navigate Speedy Success?
+## Case Study: How Does a Bike-Share Navigate Speedy Success?

 This case study was completed as part of the Google Data Analytics Professional Certificate capstone unit.
 As described in the Google Sara Analytics Professional Certificate, this case study will follow the 6 steps of the Data analysis process: Ask, Prepare, Process, Analyse, Share and Act.